uclaopt/TMAC/README.md

-MOTAC
+TMAC
-Welcome to **MOTAC**: A Multicore Optimization Toolbox of Asynchronous, Coordinate, Randomized, and Splitting Methods.
+Welcome to **TMAC**: A Multicore Optimization Toolbox of Asynchronous, Coordinate, Randomized, and Splitting Methods.

 ## Features